Kunimaipa language: Morphophonemics

 Each stem that ends with a has three kinds of allomorphs: a, o, and e.
 Allomorphs end with a in a word finally or before a syllable with a.
 It is the most common ending.
 O ending appears before syllables with o, u, or ai.
 E ending appears before syllable with e or i.
 All of above holds true, except the ending syllable before -ma.
-In the general morphophonemic rule, ending a appears before syllable with a.
+In the general morphophonemic rule, ending an appears before syllable with a.
 In the case of -ma, o appears before the syllable with a.
 For example, the sentence so-ma, meaning ‘I will go.’